-With reference to the above-mentioned tax disputes involving AXA MPS Assicurazioni Vita, it should be noted that the impact on BMPS of the liabilities (if any) arising from the above proceedings depends on the involvement (if any) of BMPS relying on the guarantee clauses set out in the assignment agreements of AXA MPS Assicurazioni Vita.
-With reference to such liabilities, it should be noted that, with notice given on 10 January 2020, AXA Mediterranean Holding S.A. filed a claim for compensation of Euro 8.6 million (rounded), reserving the right to request further amounts as a result of any subsequent events that might increase the damage connected with the concluded tax disputes.
+The dispute concerning 2003 was defined by the Supreme Court, which rejected BMPS's appeal with a decision issued on 9 July 2019 (filed on 26 July 2019).
+With reference to the above-mentioned tax disputes involving AXA MPS Assicurazioni Vita, the impact on BMPS of the liabilities (if any) arising from the above proceedings depends on the involvement (if any) of BMPS relying on the guarantee clauses set out in the assignment agreements of AXA MPS Assicurazioni Vita.
+With reference to such liabilities, it should be noted that, with notice given on 10 January 2020, AXA Mediterranean Holding S.A. filed a claim for compensation of Euro 8.2 million (rounded).
 On 6 February 2020, the Bank challenged most of the amounts that constitute the overall amount claimed.